Fatehma110/Python/README.md

-# Codedex
+# Python
-Codedex learning Projects
+All Python-related coding!